-The Special Interest Group Forest Fires is chaired by Ioannis Gitas (Laboratory of Forest Management and Remote Sensing, Aristotle University of Thessaloniki, Greece).
+The Special Interest Group Forest Fires is chaired by Prof. Ioannis Gitas from the Aristotle University of Thessaloniki, Greece

 A major activity of the SIG is to organise workshops.
 They form a basis for initiating new networks towards future co-operation in joint projects and other initiatives.

 11th EARSeL Forest Fire Special Interest Group Workshop.

 phone: (+30) 2310 992699